6c2r2fqpmq-a11y/security-self-study/Network-Traffic-Analysis-Wireshark.md

 - Analyzed IPv6 traffic and tracked IPv6 specific traffic patterns.
 - Used **Tshark** (Wireshark's command-line counterpart) for traffic analysis - useful for analyzing captures on systems without a GUI, such as servers.

+### Why This Matters for Security Work
+This directly overlaps with detection work in my [Splunk SIEM lab](https://github.com/6c2r2fqpmq-a11y/home-siem-lab-splunk): both involve filtering large volumes of data down to the specific events that matter (DNS anomalies, suspicious auth traffic) and documenting findings as evidence.
+The "Find Exposed Login Credentials" and "Uncover Suspicious DNS Queries" challenges in particular mirror real SOC triage work.